-The Fund pursues its investment objective by investing in a portfolio of exchange-traded commodity futures contracts that expire in a specific month and trade on a specific exchange (the "Index Contracts") in the commodities comprising the Index (each an "Index Commodity", and collectively the "Index Commodities").
-The Index Commodities are light sweet crude oil, Ultra Low Sulphur Diesel (also commonly known as Heating Oil), Brent crude oil, RBOB gasoline and natural gas.
-The Index is composed of notional amounts of the Index Commodities.
+The Fund pursues its investment objective by investing in a portfolio of exchange-traded commodity futures contracts that expire in a specific month and trade on a specific exchange (the "Index Contracts") in the single commodity comprising the Index (the "Index Commodity").
+The single Index Commodity is gold.
+The Index is composed of notional amounts of the Index Commodity.
 The Fund also holds United States Treasury Obligations and T-Bill ETFs, if any, for deposit with Morgan Stanley & Co.
 LLC, the Fund's commodity broker (the "Commodity Broker") as margin, to the extent permissible under the rules of the Commodity Futures Trading Commission (the "CFTC"), and United States Treasury Obligations, cash, money market mutual funds and T-Bill ETFs (affiliated or otherwise), if any, on deposit with The Bank of New York Mellon (the "Custodian"), for cash management purposes.
 The aggregate notional value of the commodity futures contracts owned by the Fund is expected to approximate the aggregate net asset value ("NAV") of the Fund, as opposed to the aggregate Index value.

 The CFTC and certain futures exchanges impose position limits on futures contracts, including on Index Contracts.
-As the Fund approaches or reaches position limits with respect to an Index Commodity, the Fund may commence investing in Index Contracts that reference other Index Commodities.
-In those circumstances, the Fund may also trade in futures contracts based on commodities other than Index Commodities that the Managing Owner reasonably believes tend to exhibit trading prices that correlate with an Index

-Contract.
-In addition, the Managing Owner may determine to invest in other futures contracts if at any time it is impractical or inefficient to gain full or partial exposure to an Index Commodity through the use of Index Contracts.
-These other futures contracts may or may not be based on an Index Commodity.
+As the Fund approaches or reaches position limits with respect to the Index Commodity, the Fund may commence investing in other futures contracts.
+These other futures contracts may or may not be based on the Index Commodity.
+When they are not, the Managing Owner may seek to select futures contracts that it reasonably believes tend to exhibit trading prices that correlate with an Index Contract.
+In addition, the Managing Owner may determine to invest in other futures contracts if at any time it is impractical or inefficient to gain full or partial exposure to the Index Commodity through the use of Index Contracts.
+These other futures contracts may or may not be based on the Index Commodity.
 When they are not, the Managing Owner may seek to select futures contracts that it reasonably believes tend to exhibit trading prices that correlate with an Index Contract.